SciML/EllipsisNotation.jl/README.md

 B == reshape(A[1,..],4,2) #true
 ```

-# Awknowledgements
+# Acknowledgements

-I would also like to acknowledge M. Schauer for the `..` notation implementation.
+I would like to acknowledge M. Schauer for the `..` notation implementation.
-He had the original idea, I just put it into a package because of how useful
+He had the original idea, I just extended it and put it into a package because
-it has been to me.
+of how useful it has been to me.